 Photo Processing Software

-Lots of different software is available to edit/improve your pics such as the Adobe Photoshop package at £9.99 per month + free ones such as GIMP or PhotoScape X Pro (which I use).
+Lots of different software is available to edit/improve your pics such as the Adobe Photoshop package at £9.99 per month + free ones such as GIMP or PhotoScape X Pro (all of which I've used).

 Why not just use a Telescope and digiscope pics with your mobile phone?